Tech Guide

 Fiber optic patch panels are enclosures that act as a distribution hub for fiber cable.
 A bulk (multi-strand) fiber cable enters the patch panel and then each fiber strand is separated into individual strands or pairs of strands.
 These individual strands will then connect to electronic devices designed to communicate over fiber optic cable.

-The location of Installation
+The Location of Installation

 The location of where the fiber optic patch panel is installed will help determine which type is needed.
 Fiber patch panel types are categorized by their installation location.
 The most common types of fiber patch panels are: Rack Mount, Wall mount, Outdoor, & DIN mount.